tnramalho/rockets-sdk/packages/rockets-server-auth/README.md

 ## How-to Guides

-This section provides comprehensive guides for every configuration option available in the `RocketsServerAuthOptionsInterface`.
+This section provides comprehensive guides for every configuration option available in the `RocketsAuthOptionsInterface`.
 Each guide explains what the option does, how it connects with core modules, when you should customize it (since defaults are provided), and includes real-world examples.